jankais3r/jPhotoDNA/README.md

 PhotoDNA is a registered trademark of Microsoft Corporation.

-FTK is a registered trademark of AccessData Corp.
+AXIOM is a registered trademark of Magnet Forensics Inc.

 BlackLight is a registered trademark of BlackBag Technologies, Inc.